bbalganjjm/natural_js/docs/implementation/m9-plan.md

 # Checkpoint

 - M8 provides an unpublished candidate on `2.0.0-alpha.0`, a migration route, a public API/rule audit, fixed agent tasks, package checks, three Playwright-engine checks, and 1,000-row binding measurements.
 [Its report](m8-beta-report.md) records the completed M8 evaluation and OKF gates, with explicit limits.[^m8]
-- The current root manifest is `private: true` at `2.0.0-alpha.0` and exposes five entry paths: `.`, `./page`, `./data`, `./ui`, and `./comm`.
-No npm beta, release candidate, or stable version has been published by M8.[^package][^m8]
+- M8 ended with a private `2.0.0-alpha.0` manifest.
+M9 now has an unpublished, publishable `2.0.0-beta.0` source candidate with the same five entry paths: `.`, `./page`, `./data`, `./ui`, and `./comm`.
+No npm beta, release candidate, or stable version has been published.[^package][^m8]
-- The public `Rule` tuple type is the sole M8 pruning candidate.
-It has no known 2.0 caller, but deleting an exported type can break external TypeScript imports.
-Keep it in the candidate until the user reviews that specific contract decision; do not conflate the type with Form's reachable formatter/validator engine.[^audit]
+- The user approved removal of the unused public `Rule` tuple type.
+The runtime Form formatter and validator catalog remains unchanged.
+M8 counted 35 public types; the M9 source has 34.[^audit]
 - Playwright Chromium, Firefox, and WebKit passed M8 focused coverage.
-Real installed Chrome, Edge, and Safari remain a release-specific check; a Playwright engine result is not evidence that a vendor browser was run.
+Real Chrome and Edge are installed locally.
+The user has no Mac device, so real Safari cannot be tested on this host; WebKit evidence must remain labeled separately.
 Large List virtualization and actual agent token telemetry remain outside the first-release claim.[^m8]

 # Steps